Refugee Resettlement Program

 HHSC receives funding to provide health screenings for all newly arrived refugees through local health departments.
 The program screens refugees for health problems and conducts follow-up services for treatment.

 The Cuban/Haitian Program provides discretionary grants to fund assistance and services in localities most heavily impacted by an influx of Cuban and Haitian entrants and refugees.
 The program supports employment services, hospitals and other health and mental health care programs, adult and vocational education services, refugee crime or victimization programs, and citizenship and naturalization services.

 The Refugee School Impact Program provides grants to some school districts to pay for activities that will lead to the effective integration and education of refugee children.
 Services target school-age refugees between the ages of 5 and 18 with activities that include: English as a Second Language instruction; after-school tutorials; programs that encourage high school completion and full participation in school activities; after-school and summer clubs activities; parental involvement programs; bilingual/bicultural counselors; and interpreter services.

 The Targeted Assistance Discretionary Grant Program funds programs that address the employment needs of refugees that cannot be met through other assistance programs.
 Activities under this program supplement and complement existing employment services to help refugees achieve economic self-sufficiency.

 Services funded through this program are required to focus primarily on those refugees who, either because of their protracted use of public assistance or difficulty in securing employment, continue to need services beyond the initial years of resettlement.
-This funding requirement also promotes the provision of services to refugees whose circumstances make it difficult to integrate, such as refugees residing in the Unites States longer than five years, refugee women who are not literate in their native language and the elderly.
+This funding requirement also promotes the provision of services to refugees whose circumstances make it difficult to integrate, such as refugee women who are not literate in their native language and the elderly.